-On 11 April 2016, NLI acquired the entire issued share capital of the Belgian hotel-owning company, Hotel Astoria S.A., resulting in the acquisition of the Grand Hotel Astoria in Brussels.
+On 11 April 2016, NLI acquired the entire issued share capital of the Belgian hotel-owning company, Hotel Astoria S.A., resulting in the acquisition by NLI of the Grand Hotel Astoria in Brussels.
 Further information on the proposed development of this property is set out in section 4.5(h) below.

-In May 2016, CHI signed a technical services and pre-opening services agreement with Meydan Group, to assist Meydan's architects, engineers and consultants in the planning and development of a luxury hotel and residences to be operated under the Corinthia® brand on Jumeirah Beach in Dubai, UAE.
-CHI has also entered into a management agreement in respect of this hotel having a term of 20 years due to commence as of the scheduled hotel opening date in early 2022.
-The site encompasses a total land area of 19,900m.
+In May 2016, CHI signed a technical services and pre-opening services agreement with Meydan Group, to assist Meydan's architects, engineers and consultants in the planning and development of a luxury hotel and residences to be operated under the Corinthia brand on Jumeirah Beach in Dubai, UAE.
+CHI has also entered into a management agreement in respect of this hotel for a term of 20 years due to commence as of the scheduled hotel opening date in early 2022.
+The site encompasses a total land plot of 19,900m2.
 Construction has started and detailed design work is progressing on the proposed luxury hotel and apartments on the water's edge.
-The 55-storey hotel was designed in a way that all guestrooms enjoy direct sea views and meet the standard of five-star rated hotels worldwide, including a range of amenities from a state-of-the-art spa to several dining options.
+The 55-storey hotel and residential development was designed in a way that all guestrooms enjoy direct sea views and meet the standard of five-star rated hotels worldwide, including a range of amenities from a state-of-the-art spa to several dining options.
 The hotel's inventory will feature a total of 360 guest rooms of varying sizes and amenities, as well as 60 serviced apartments for both short and long-term stays.
 The hotel's terraced podium will overlook a large levelled outdoor pool area that will open directly onto the beach.

 On 22 June 2016 CHI entered into a memorandum of understanding with a globally-recognised investment fund for the development and management of a boutique hotel in Rome.
 Works are expected to commence in 2017 and be completed by 2019.
-The Groups' role in this project will be initially as developers and subsequently as operators under the Corinthia brand.
+The Group's role in this project will be initially as developers and subsequently as operators under the Corinthia brand.

-On 29 July 2013 CHI entered into a pre-opening and technical services agreement, as well as a hotel operation agreement for the operation of a 148 room hotel in Abuja, Nigeria in relation to the development, construction and operation of a hotel to be operated by CHI as a Corinthia® Hotel on a site in Abuja, Nigeria.
+On 29 July 2013 CHI entered into a pre-opening and technical services agreement, as well as a hotel operation agreement for the operation of a 148 room hotel in Abuja, Nigeria in relation to the development, construction and operation of a luxury hotel to be operated by CHI as a Corinthia Hotel on a site in Abuja, Nigeria.
 The foundation works for the hotel commenced in the second half of 2015 and the development is currently at the pricing of tenders stage.

-The Issuer is also a 20% shareholder of QPM.
-QPM offers a range of project, construction and cost management services to a number of international clients in various countries.
+QPM, a wholly owned subsidiary of the Issuer, offers a range of project, construction and cost management services to a number of international clients in various countries.
 It provides services to the Group as well as to its third party client base.
-The Issuer is in the course of acquiring the remaining 80% shareholding in QPM.
-Further information on this transaction may be found in section 4.5 of this document.
+On 12 September 2016 the Issuer increased its stake in QPM from 20% to 100%.
+Further information on this transaction may be found in section 4.5 (j) below.